CloudSecurityAlliance/CSA-IT-Operations/strategy/README.md

 Cloud services that don't allow collaboration (e.g. data sharing/editing) are preferred.
 The CSA is individuals working together, so we need to ensure we pick technologies that let people work together.

-## Use different cloud providers for different functions/privilege levels

-We use a variety of different cloud providers for one simple reason: core stuff like the main website, CCSK, CCAK, STAR and so on MUST work.
-We also provide nice to have stuff like chapters and the Global Security Database infrastructure at widely different providers, this way if a chaopter member or volunteer does something especially silly (like post copyrighted material onto the site) there won't be any blowback that affects the main sites.

-## Use different domains for different functions/privilege levels

-In line with the above cloudsecurityalliance.org is reserved for core CSA work, with most groups being obviously hosted on the group.cloudsecurityalliance.org subdomain for example.
-We also use csachapter.io to provide email services to various CSA chapters, again this way any silliness won't affect our main email domains.